slatedocs/slate/source/includes/_interactions.md

 The interactions API allows you to manage interactions.

-**This endpoint is only available to Enterprise tier customers**.
+**These endpoints are only available to Enterprise tier customers**.
 Please reach out to [support@affinity.co](support@affinity.co) if you are interested in getting access.

 ## The Interactions Resource